abdullahozeren55/abdullahozeren55/README.md

 ### Hi there 👋

+My name is Abdullah Ozeren 🗣️🤝
+I am a newly graduated computer engineer from Turkey 👨‍🎓🎓 Game development has been a passion of mine since childhood 😎🤓

+I’m currently learning C# and Unity 🖥️⌨️
+I am looking for a job in the game development industry where I can work in the software department 😁

+mailto:mail_adresi?subject=mail_konusu&body=mail_icerigi&cc=bilgi_mail&bcc=gizli_bilgi_mail

 <!--
 **abdullahozeren55/abdullahozeren55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.